JozefStefanInstitute/ew-shopp-public/README.md

 Public repository of the analytics tools for the [EW-Shopp project][ew_shopp_link].
 The contents are organized by topic in subfolders containing the code and the corresponding documentation.

 * 📈 [analytics](analytics/) - code to set up, fit and run the EW-Shopp analytics pipeline.
+    * 📤 [server](analytics/server/) - exposes an API to get predictions from the models.
     * ⚙️ [pipeline](analytics/pipeline/) - to perform feature transformation, feature selection, model training and predictions.
     * 🌍 [events](analytics/events/) - code to download articles and events from [Event Registry][er_link] and calculate media attention features.
 Used with the pipeline.
     * 🌦️ [weather](analytics/weather/) - code to calculate weather features.
 Used with the pipeline.